AnsiblePilot — Master Ansible Automation

 Install Red Hat OpenShift Local Kubernetes in macOS on MacBook Pro Intel x86_64 and M1 arm64

-How to install Red Hat OpenShift Local Kubernetes (formerly CodeReady Containers) to run a complete OpenShift 4 cluster in your Mac (Intel Chip x86_64 or Apple Silicon arm64) running macOS Monterey and use the command line and the web interface.
+How to install Red Hat OpenShift Local Kubernetes (formerly CodeReady Containers) to run a complete OpenShift 4 cluster in your Mac (Intel Chip x86_64 or Apple.

 What is Red Hat OpenShift Local